This post may contain affiliate links. Please see my disclosure policy for details.

 Many of the people that I meet on the road I’m friends with now.

-Whether that’s on Facebook, Instagram or people that I reunite with when we’re in the same place, I love the fact that I meet friends for life.
+Whether that’s on Facebook, Instagram or with people that I reunite with when we’re in the same place, I love the fact that I meet friends for life.

 6. That you’d become a millionaire overnight